luismiguelcasadodiaz/Born2beRoot/README.md

 # Born2beRoot
 ## Prepare space for your virtual machine
 Remember that disk space we have in our 42 sessions is limited to 5 GB.
-It is enough for this proyect.
-You can stop here and do nothing about it or you can use a permanent 30 GB disk quota you are entitled to in /sgoinfre/Perso.
+It is enough for the mandatory part of this proyect.
+You can stop here and do nothing about it or, in case you plan to do the bonus part, you can use a permanent 30 GB disk quota you are entitled to in /sgoinfre/Perso.

 It is permanent while you are using it.
 In case you don use it during 60 day, your Personal disk quota will be removed.